History of Poland: Prehistory and protohistory

+Excavations indicated broad-ranging development in the New Stone Age.
+Most notably, the oldest samples of European cheese (5500 BC) were found in the region of Kuyavia, and a pot from Bronocice is incised with what is now believed to be the earliest-known portrayal of a wheeled vehicle (3400 BC).
+Toolmaking became more advanced and material was primarily sourced from quarries and mines in the Świętokrzyskie (Holy Cross) Mountains.
+Artifacts that originated in this mountain region were excavated as far as Moravia and near the Baltic Sea.
+It is estimated that the UNESCO-protected neolithic flint mines at Krzemionki, one of Europe's largest, were utilised by the Funnelbeaker and Globular Amphora cultures from 3900 BC to 1600 BC.
+The only surviving example of ancient parietal art in Poland is at a flint shaft in Krzemionki and features a linear charcoal pictogram of a female figure or deity that has been since associated with fertility.

 Poland's Early Bronze Age began around 2400–2300 BC, whereas its Iron Age commenced c.
 750–700 BC.
 One of the many cultures that have been uncovered, the Lusatian culture, spanned the Bronze and Iron Ages and left notable settlement sites.
 Around 400 BC, Poland was settled by Celts of the La Tène culture.
 They were soon followed by emerging cultures with a strong Germanic component, influenced first by the Celts and then by the Roman Empire.
 The Germanic peoples migrated out of the area by about 500 AD during the great Migration Period of the European Dark Ages.
 Wooded regions to the north and east were settled by Balts.